What Does a Faucet Aerator Do

 The Environmental Protection Agency (EPA) has developed a program that identifies a water-efficient product that has been independently certified to meet EPA WaterSense criteria for efficiency and performance.

-The EPA says that certain recommended faucets and aerators can meet their criteria to reduce the demand for water.
+The EPA says that certain recommended faucets and aerators can meet their criteria to reduce the water demand.
 A little job like switching from an aerator that releases 2.2 gallons per minute to one that releases 1.5 gallons per minute can reduce water use by 30% without reducing performance. wspartner.png

 The organization will certifiy the product identified by the label if it meets the criteria.
 These products include faucets and faucet aerators that can meet these specifications that the government agency determines will cut costs of water consumption over periods of time, reduceing the demands on households.
 Achieving these savings can be as easy as twisting on a WaterSense labeled aerator, which can cost as little as a few dollars.
 When buying one look for this label!